Netflix/edda/docs/index.md

 When trying to analyze causes and impacts of outages we have found the historical data stored in Edda to be very valuable.
-Currently AWS does not provide APIs that allow you to see the history of your resources, but Edda records each AWS resource as versioned documents that can be recalled via the [[REST|REST APIs]].
+Currently AWS does not provide APIs that allow you to see the history of your resources, but Edda records each AWS resource as versioned documents that can be recalled via the [REST API](./rest-api.md).
 The "current state" is stored in memory, which allows for quick access.
 Previous resource states and expired resources are stored in MongoDB (by default), which allows for efficient retrieval.
-Not only can you see how resources looked in the past, but you can also [[REST#wiki-_diff|get unified diff output]] quickly and see all the changes a resource has gone through.
+Not only can you see how resources looked in the past, but you can also [get unified diff output](./rest-api.md#_diff) quickly and see all the changes a resource has gone through.

 ## High-Level Architecture